 Only in the Delphi-inscription an actual victory is recorded.
 Some of his other victories might be found in I.Magnesia 192 (see Robert OMS VI pp. 574-577 and Slater (1995), in GBRS 36(3), pp. 263-292).
 Farrington however, does not link that inscription to Apolaustos.
 Therefore, see Farrington (2012) 5.8 for the victories from the Magnesia-inscription.

 Farrington (2012), n.
 800: 'The editor of FdeD III, 1 no. 551 restored ll.
 1 – 3, as ‘...Τιβ. Ἰούλιον Ἀπόλαυστον τ[ραγικῆς ἐν]|ρύθμου κινήσεως ὑποκριτή[ν, περιοδονί]κην, ἱερονίκην ...’).
 Slater (... in: GRBS 36, 1995, 263–292, 265) points out that the restoration ‘περιοδονί]κην’ is impossible, as the festivals of the periodos did not have competitions for pantomimes and suggests (271) as an alternative, ‘Ἀσιονίκης’, as the games at Pergamon in which Apolaustos is victorious are ‘κοινὰ

-As both the readings 'periodonikes' and 'asionikes' are insecure, the periodos-festivals are not added as events below.
+As both the readings 'periodonikes' and 'asionikes' are insecure, the periodos-festivals are added with questionmarks.